 If you are a beginner or recreational hunter and want to become a professional archer then your draw weight matters for your successful hunting by choosing the right bow.

 According to Randy Walk, the president of Hoyt archery, “Determining the actual draw weight is a very important factor while choosing the bow”.

-But to find out the proper draw weight depends on your experience in the hunting field and all the physical abilities to control the draw cycle as well as broadheads.
+To find out the proper draw weight you can either use a draw weight scale or judge is yourself which depends on your experience and all the physical abilities to control the draw cycle as well as broadheads.